 The plan was for us to go to Pegasus’s Bangalore campus, two hours drive from Bangalore, in Doddabalapur.
-The information received mixed reactions: there was curiosity and excitement about the experience and there were questions about the levels of physical difficulties – were we expected to rappel down cliff faces or do fireman’s lifts on colleagues?
-We thought the fears were allayed – but the day before the offsite, we were at 18 people attending, and a mounting cancellation count of 9 people.
+The information received mixed reactions: there was curiosity and excitement about the experience and there were questions about the levels of physical difficulties — were we expected to rappel down cliff faces or do fireman’s lifts on colleagues?
+We thought the fears were allayed, but the day before the offsite, we were at 18 people attending, and a mounting cancellation count of 9 people.
 A third of the office was not coming!
-Factoring in illness, etc., we were still starting off on a worrying note.
+Factoring in illness and personal blockers, we were still starting off on a worrying note.
+But we pushed on.

-We left from office, at the end of a day’s work on Thursday, 23rd January, piled into two buses, told stories, played games, and barreled towards the relative quiet of the outskirts.
-We were welcomed to the campus, shown our living quarters (four tents, each accommodating 4-5 people and dorm style bathrooms).
-Some stone benches in the middle made for a convenient spot for everyone to gather for natter, and admire the night sky.
-After a hearty meal around a bonfire, we were told to “report at the small gazebo at 8.29 am”.
-The quiet ones retreated to their respective tents after an hour of chatter, and the energetic ones went on till 1am.
+We left from office at the end of a day’s work on Thursday, 23rd January.
+We piled into two buses, told stories, played games, and barreled towards the relative quiet of the outskirts.
+Upon being welcomed to the campus, we were shown our living quarters (four tents, each accommodating 4-5 people and dorm-style bathrooms).
+Some stone benches in the middle made for a convenient spot for everyone to gather for natter, and to admire the night sky.
+After a hearty meal around a bonfire, we were bid goodnight and told to “report at the small gazebo at 8.29 AM”.
+The quiet ones retreated to their respective tents after an hour of chatter, and the energetic ones went on till 1 AM.

-On the first morning of the offsite, we walked into said small gazebo – not at 8.29 am.
-All of us, including those who walked in at 8.38am, were greeted with the same smile by our two facilitators – Sudatta and Deepak.
+On the first morning of the offsite, we walked into said small gazebo, and not at 8.29 AM.
+All of us — including those who walked in at 8.38 AM — were regardless greeted with the same smile by our two facilitators, Sudatta and Deepak.
 Phew!
 We were told that we will wait for the last participant to come in, before commencing, no judgment and no pressure.
 What a great start.